kuyg0002/assignment_1/README.md

 ![A screenshot of a computer Description automatically generated](./Screenshots/3a.png)

-* Configure Syslog Server: Set up the syslog server to forward logs to Azure Log Analytics.
+* Configure Syslog Server: Set up the Syslog server to forward logs to Azure Log Analytics.

 ![A screenshot of a computer Description automatically generated](./Screenshots/3b.png)